Marketing design

 Types of marketing design

 Different channels and goals call for different types of visuals.
+Marketing design strategies may also vary across different industries, requiring customized approaches to meet the unique needs of each sector.
 Below are the most common types you’ll see in modern marketing.

 Each one plays a specific role in your funnel.
 Here’s how to use them wisely.